DataDog/dd-trace-js/docs/API.md

 })
 ```

-Each integration can be configured individually.
-See below for more information for every integration.
+Each integration also has its own list of default tags.
+These tags get automatically added to the span created by the integration.

 <h3 id="express">express</h3>